Japanese destroyer Nenohi (1932)

 Nenohi (子日, ”New Year Day”) was the second of six Hatsuharu-class destroyers, built for the Imperial Japanese Navy under the Circle One Program (Maru Ichi Keikaku).
 Three were laid down in JFY 1931 and the next three in JFY 1933.
 The remaining six ships in the plan were built as the Shiratsuyu class.

 History

 Construction of the advanced Hatsuharu-class destroyers was intended to give the Imperial Japanese Navy smaller and more economical destroyers than the previous Fubuki and Akatsuki-class destroyers, but with essentially the same weaponry.
-These conflicting goals proved beyond contemporary destroyer design, and the resulting ships were top-heavy design, with severe stability problems and with inherent structural weaknesses.
+These conflicting goals proved beyond contemporary destroyer design, and the resulting ships were top-heavy, with severe stability problems and inherent structural weaknesses.
 After the "Tomozuru Incident" of 1934 and "IJN 4th Fleet Incident" in 1935, Nenohi underwent extensive modifications on completion to remedy these issues.